The Rundown

 American Bulldogs have notoriously sensitive stomachs.
 Digestibility is information that you won’t typically find on a dog food label, but it’s important when it comes to dogs who have a fussy digestive system.

 The digestibility of a dog food refers to how much of it is actually absorbed into your dog’s body when they eat a helping of it.
 Obviously, the higher this number is, the more good nutrients your dog is getting.
-If your dog is eating a full bowl and only digesting half of it, then they’re really not getting the best out of their food.
-The quality of their poop is a good indication of how much food is being digested!
+If your dog is eating a full bowl and only digesting half of it, then they’re really not getting the best out of their dog food.
+The quality of their poop is a good indication of how much dog food is being digested!

 The best dog foods have a digestibility score of 82% and above.
 We’ve done the research for you and made sure each of these dog foods falls within the acceptable numbers.

-Criteria 3 – Omega Fatty Acids
+3) Omega Fatty Acids

 American Bulldogs can suffer from some specific health conditions that can be helped by certain additions to dog foods.
-Hypothyroidism is a common condition in this breed, so food that contains kelp gets a thumbs-up.
+Hypothyroidism is a common condition in this breed, so dog food that contains kelp gets a thumbs-up.
 It helps stimulate the thyroid to do its thing, and can keep your Bulldog healthier and happier.

 This will always be a criterion we look at, because a happy dog parent makes for a much happier dog.
 Choosing the best dog food for American Bulldogs doesn’t have to be a money-burning experience.
 Some of the foods on this list are quite pricey, and we can vouch for their quality.